Chapter Three: First Blood

 She paused a moment and turned back towards him with a raised eyebrow.
 “Is that a good thing or a bad thing?”

 “Definitely a good thing.”
-He replied before gently taking her hand and tugging her towards the opposite direction.
+He replied before gently taking her hand and tugging her in the opposite direction.
 “Let’s go to the kitchen instead.”

 “Something you don’t want me to see?”
 She questioned as she followed him.
 How was she going to do this?
 Just hand him the information?
 His first instinct would be to deny being Red Robin, wouldn’t it?
 If she pushed the subject would it hurt their relationship?